Billy Hanna: UVF Mid-Ulster Brigade

 Hanna's Mid-Ulster unit was part of the group of loyalist extremists known as the Glenanne gang, comprising members of the RUC, UDR, UDA as well as the UVF, which carried out sectarian attacks in the 1970s in the area of south Armagh and mid-Ulster referred to as the "murder triangle".
 The gang was allegedly controlled by the RUC Special Branch and/or British Military Intelligence.
 The name is derived from a farm in Glenanne, County Armagh (owned by James Mitchell, an RUC reservist), which was used as a UVF arms dump and bomb-making site.
 According to the 2003 Barron Report, it was Hanna who had first obtained Mitchell's permission for the UVF to use his land to store weapons and assemble bombs.

 In November 1973, Hanna was arrested after his home in Lurgan was searched by the RUC.
 He was charged with the possession of a round of ammunition and two six-volt batteries wired together which were found during the search.
 The Defence counsel described Hanna as a "former British Army soldier with a distinguished career in the Royal Ulster Rifles, having served in the Korean War".

-Former British soldier and Troubles' writer Ken Wharton suggested in his 2013 book Wasted Years, Wasted Lives, Volume 1 that the accusations against Hanna having been involved in loyalist paramilitary activities were unsubstantiated.
+Former British soldier and Troubles' writer Ken Wharton suggested in Wasted Years, Wasted Lives, Volume 1, his 2013 book, that the accusations against Hanna having been involved in loyalist paramilitary activities were unsubstantiated.